KevinAst/action-u/docs/basics.md

    - defines the overall action organization

-1. ActionNodes (ones that are action creator functions) are defined through the `actionMeta` property.
+1. ActionNodes (ones that promote action creator functions) are defined through the `actionMeta` property.

    - The `actionMeta.traits` property is a string[] that defines